 ECOSOMATICS: THE ART & SCIENCE OF WELL-BEING

-This is an unique program that offers researchers the opportunity to connect, share experiences, and cultivate sustainable holistic well-being.
 By blending scientific knowledge, artistic sensitivity, and embodied practices, we aim to promote long-term wellness, both individually and within the scientific community.

 The PhD and qualification phases can be demanding and highly stressful.
 This workshop series is designed to provide support during these critical stages.
 Participants will explore creative methods to enhance well-being while building meaningful connections with peers in similar situations.